darklang/docs/docs/getting-started-tutorial.md

 ![assets/gettingstarted/Screen_Shot_2020-02-11_at_9.14.25_AM.png](assets/gettingstarted/Screen_Shot_2020-02-11_at_9.14.25_AM.png)

 - The "9" at the bottom shows you the return value for the handler (what your API will now return if you open it in the browser).
 - The "5" on the left is showing the result of the expression where the cursor currently is (in this case, 5).
-This isn't very useful when it's an integer, but if it's a variable it will show yout he result of the variable.
+This isn't very useful when it's an integer, but if it's a variable it will show you the result of the variable.

 ![assets/gettingstarted/Screen_Shot_2020-02-11_at_9.16.06_AM.png](assets/gettingstarted/Screen_Shot_2020-02-11_at_9.16.06_AM.png)